 The programme assists companies in following the path towards the stock markets with training and help in their corporate adaptation, as well as preparing them for compliance with the associated requirements.

-The training programme is focused on the stock market with sessions that explain aspects such as: the changes that companies will need to undergo in terms of their capital structure and corporate governance, the key figures involved in the market admission process, reporting and transparency requirements, and so on.
-We also look at case studies of how companies become listed on the MAB.
+The training programme is focused on the stock market with sessions that explain many aspects such as: the changes that companies will need to undergo in terms of their capital structure and corporate governance, the key figures involved in the market admission process, reporting and transparency requirements, and so on.
+We also examine case studies of how companies become listed on the MAB.

-In addition, something that companies appreciate as part of the programme are the recommendations given by market professionals.
-Together with the admission requirements, these see the companies operate as if were already market listed.
+In addition, as part of the programme, the companies benefit from the recommendations given by market professionals, which, together with the requirements for remaining in the EpM, these see the companies operate as if were already market listed.
 It also helps to acquire experience in making financing decisions.

-Because it gives companies the opportunity to practise under real conditions and build the capability of meeting listing requirements.
+Because it gives companies the opportunity to practise and build the capability of meeting listing requirements.